Replace Missing Teeth with Dentures in Arlington Heights, IL

 Dentures are a removable replacement option for all or some of your missing teeth.
-Your dentist will custom-fit dentures for your mouth and consult with you on how to properly clean and maintain your dentures.
-Dentures are often used for replacing your teeth when dental implants are not an option.
+Your dentist in Arlington Heights, IL will custom-fit dentures for your mouth and consult with you on how to properly clean and maintain your dentures.
+Dentures are often used for replacing your teeth, when dental implants are not an option.
 If you’ve lost all of your teeth, whether from gum disease, tooth decay or injury, replacing your teeth will not only benefit your appearance, but also your overall health.
 Dentures can make it easier to eat and speak, which will improve your quality of life.

 How long do dentures last?

-- When cleaning your dentures, stand over a full sink of water or a towel to prevent dentures from breaking if dropped.
+- When cleaning your dentures, stand over a full sink of water or a towel to prevent dentures from breaking, if dropped.

 - Brush your gums, roof of your mouth and tongue to prevent any bacteria from building up in your mouth.
 Fungal infections are common with denture wearers, if the mouth clean is not kept clean.

 - During the cleaning process, make sure that you do not bend the plastic or the clasps of your denture or partial denture.

 - In order to keep their shape, most dentures need to stay moist.
 Make sure you place your dentures in water or a soaking solution overnight.
 Ask Dr. Ivan at Dental Clinique about how to make your dentures last and stay fresh looking.